The Grand Challengers Podcast Episode #57

 Robotics & AI References

-• PackBot – iRobot’s military robot used for bomb disposal in Iraq and Afghanistan, and at Fukushima Daiichi
+• iRobot PackBot – military robot used for bomb disposal in Iraq, Afghanistan, and at Fukushima Daiichi [Link]

-• Crafty Chess Engine / XBoard – open-source chess software used in Hiten’s senior project
+• Crafty Chess Engine – open-source chess engine used in Hiten’s senior project [Link]

 • Global robotics market statistics (~$94–95B in 2024, projected ~$111B by 2030)